TABLE OF CONTENTS

 No specific authority is responsible for the succession procedure.

-However, the law requires that a notary is consulted in the case of a holographic or international will.
-Also, in certain situations, the court of first instance or a justice of the peace (juge de paix) may be required to act, particularly if the succession passes to persons who are debarred (e.g. minors), when succession is accepted subject to an inventory, where succession is vacant, when a possession order (envoi en possession) or payment of a legacy is required, or if settlement/division is disputed and intervention by a notary appointed by the court is required.
+However, the law requires that a notary be consulted in the case of a holographic or international will.
+Also, in certain situations, the court of first instance (tribunal de première instance/rechtbank van eerste aanleg) or justice of the peace (juge de paix/vrederechter) may be required to act, particularly if the succession passes to persons without legal capacity (e.g. minors), if succession is accepted subject to inventory, if succession is vacant, if a possession order (envoi en possession/bevelschrift tot inbezitstelling) or delivery of a legacy (délivrance du legs/afgifte van het legaat) is sought, or if settlement/partition is disputed and a notary has to be appointed by the court.

 5.2 to receive a declaration of waiver or acceptance of the succession?